unicode-org/icu/docs/userguide/dev/codingguidelines.md

 can add new methods with default behavior.
 Use interfaces only if it is required by the arcitecture, not just for expediency.

-Current releases of ICU4J are restricted to use Java SE 5 APIs and language features, except for the ICU4J Locale SPI module which depends on Java SE 6 features.
+Current releases of ICU4J (since ICU 63) are restricted to use Java SE 7 APIs and language features.

 ### ICU Packages

-Public APIs should be placed in com.ibm.icu.text, com.ibm.icu.util, and com.ibm.icu.lang.
-For historical reasons and for easier migration from JDK classes, there are also APIs in com.ibm.icu.math but new APIs should not be added there.
+Public APIs should be placed in `com.ibm.icu.text`, `com.ibm.icu.util`, and `com.ibm.icu.lang`.
+For historical reasons and for easier migration from JDK classes, there are also APIs in `com.ibm.icu.math` but new APIs should not be added there.

-APIs used only during development, testing, or tools work should be placed in com.ibm.icu.dev.
+APIs used only during development, testing, or tools work should be placed in `com.ibm.icu.dev`.

 A class or method which is used by public APIs (listed above) but which is not itself public can be placed in different places:

 1. If it is only used by one class, make it private in that class.
 2. If it is only used by one class and its subclasses, make it protected in that class.
-In general, also tag it @internal unless you are working on a class that supports user-subclassing (rare).
+In general, also tag it `@internal` unless you are working on a class that supports user-subclassing (rare).

-3. If it is used by multiple classes in one package, make it package private (also known as default access) and mark it @internal.
+3. If it is used by multiple classes in one package, make it package private (also known as default access) and mark it `@internal`.

-4. If it is used by multiple packages, make it public and place the class in the com.ibm.icu.impl package.
+4. If it is used by multiple packages, make it public and place the class in `the com.ibm.icu.impl` package.

 ### Error Handling and Exceptions